-- 6.72.
-An Information Compliance Board (ICB) has been established to ensure that privacy is embedded into the heart of the Council and to ensure that data protection compliance is appropriately monitored. - 6.73.
+- 5.67.
+An Information Compliance Board (ICB) has been established to ensure that privacy is embedded into the heart of the Council and to ensure that data protection compliance is appropriately monitored. - 5.68.
 The Senior Information Risk Owner (SIRO) chairs the ICB and the SIRO has overall ownership of information risk management across the Council, acting as champion for information compliance activities in order to mitigate against potential risks, and realising greater operational efficiencies and improved customer services.
-Information compliance activities include Data Protection, Records Management and Freedom of Information requests. - 6.74.
-Performance associated with requests under Freedom of Information and Environmental Information Regulations continue to remain above the recently increased statutory target of 90%.
+Information compliance activities include Data Protection, Records Management and Freedom of Information requests. - 5.69.
+Performance associated with requests under Freedom of Information and Environmental Information Regulations continue to remain above the increased statutory target of 90%.
 There are still challenges associated with managing and processing personal information requests under the General Data Protection Regulation 2106/679 and the Data Protection Act (DPA) 2018 and performance has currently dropped below new statutory expectations of 100% compliance.
-Steps have been taken to address this issue with a view to achieving the standard as soon as possible. - 6.75.
-The Council is compliant with the Ministry of Housing, Communities and Local Government's Transparency Code 2015, and continues to lead in proactively making datasets available for re-use, via the Open Data Nottingham portal, thereby providing continued commitment to the Council's value of being open and transparent.
-The new section 45 Freedom of Information Code of Practice was published in July 2018.
-It includes further recommendations regarding the Council's publication scheme.
-The council is currently in the process of collating those datasets recommended for publication, with an aim of publishing them in the coming year.

-6.76.
-We are now a year on from the imposition of the new GDPR legislation.
-The GDPR imposes new, and significantly more stringent requirements for the handling of personal data.
-New procedures have been put in place to deal with the provisions of the GDPR associated with transparency and individuals' rights.
+Steps have been taken to address this issue with a view to achieving the standard as soon as possible. - 5.70.
+The GDPR imposes significantly more stringent requirements for the handling of personal data than previous regulation.
+Procedures are in place to deal with the provisions of the GDPR associated with transparency and individuals' rights.
 A GDPR project manager is helping to monitor compliance with the GDPR and is assisting the Data Protection Officer with the GDPR project plan and the Information Assurance Framework.
-Mandatory GDPR training has now been embedded into the organisation as has refresher training on an annual basis.
-The data flow mapping exercise is continuing as business as usual for the authority.
+Mandatory GDPR training has been embedded into the organisation as has refresher training on an annual basis.
+Data flow mapping is continuing as business as usual for the authority.
 An Annual Assurance report has been produced by Information Compliance and Information Technology for the Audit Committee.